-Figure 6-13 shows the clock management used with the RGMII interface when following the Hewlett Packard RGMII specification v2.0.
-GTX_CLK must be provided to the Ethernet MAC with a high-quality, 125 MHz clock that satisfies the IEEE Std 802.3-2002 requirements.
-The EMAC#PHYTXGMIIMIICLKOUT output port connects to a BUFG, which in turn drives the RGMII transmitter logic in the FPGA logic and the PHYEMAC#TXGMIIMIICLKIN input port.
+Figure 6-11 shows the clock management used with the RGMII interface when following the Hewlett Packard RGMII Specification v2.0.
+GTX_CLK must be provided to the Ethernet MAC with a high-quality, 125 MHz clock that satisfies the IEEE Std 802.3-2005 requirements.
+It is routed through an IBUFG and a BUFG, and drives all transmitter logic.